 Create a customer-centric environment

-One of the best and most underrated ways to increase customer satisfaction is ensuring that your agents put the customer first at every point in their interactions.
+One of the best ways to increase customer satisfaction is ensuring that your agents put the customer first at every point in their interactions.
 Every aspect of your business model should be deliberately designed to focus on the needs of your customers.
 Your company's core value should reflect the attribute of "putting the customer first".

 With the customer at the heart of everything you do, the quality of your service will naturally receive better feedback.
-To improve your CSAT scores, the company should analyze the customer's journey and consider what strategies invoke certain emotions from customers.
+To improve your CSAT scores, your company should analyze the customer's journey and consider what strategies invoke certain emotions from customers.